Faculties of FAU

 The Faculty is involved in many research institutions, including 5 central institutes, 12 interdisciplinary centres and a range of institutions supported by third-party funding, exchanging both expertise and staff.
 It also has many collections of historical and archaeological importance, such as the Prehistory and Ancient History Collection, the Antique and Classical Collection and the School History Collection.

-The Faculty of Business, Economics, and Law is subdivided into the School of Law in Erlangen and the School of Business and Economics in Nuremberg.
+The Faculty of Business, Economics, and Law is subdivided into the School of Law in Erlangen and the School of Business and Economics and Society in Nuremberg.
 It contributes to FAU’s research profile through its research and centres which are a part of the Major Research Area ‘Cohesion – Transformation – Innovation in Law and Economics’ which also involves the Faculty of Humanities, Social Sciences, and Theology.

 Since it was founded it 1743, the School of Law (in German) has made a significant contribution to Erlangen’s reputation as a key location for legal knowledge and teaching.
 It maintains close contact with many legal bodies and professionals and companies in the region which is beneficial for its students and enriches its teaching.
 The School believes in a practical focus, teaching core skills and professional development, all of which are strengthened by the Institute of Notary Law and Legal Practice and an active alumni network.
 All members of the School are also able to benefit from its global academic network.

-The School of Business and Economics is one of the most well-known in Germany and is very strong in research.
+The School of Business, Economics and Society is one of the most well-known in Germany and is very strong in research.
 More than 6,000 students from many different countries are currently studying in 21 innovative degree programmes, obtaining excellent theoretical and practical skills preparing them for careers in business, public organisations and research.
 Top research and teaching of international renown, internationality, a strong practical focus, outstanding networks with the business world and consistent quality assurance are the success factors of the School of Business and Economics.

 The Faculty of Medicine places great importance on the links between research, teaching and healthcare, allowing it to quickly put research findings into practice to benefit patients and strengthen medical training.